Immunisation protects and saves lives

 Eastern Health Authority provides immunisation services throughout areas in Adelaide’s east and inner-north, including:

-- Public clinics in the cities of Burnside, Campbelltown, Norwood Payneham & St Peters, Prospect, Walkerville, and Unley.
+- Public clinics in the cities of Burnside, Campbelltown, Norwood Payneham & St Peters, Prospect, and Walkerville.

 - Workplace Immunisation for businesses, public and government sectors including schools and childcare centres.
 This vaccination program covers influenza, hepatitis, diphtheria/tetanus/pertussis and other immunisations.